Camponotus floridanus: Description

 Queens on average vary 14–16 mm in length, and the highly polymorphic workers can potentially attain similar lengths, with the largest majors reaching 11–13 mm.
 Minors and mediae are typically around 4–9 mm.

+Distribution

+Florida carpenter ants' native range is most highly concentrated throughout Florida, though it is also spread predominantly along the coastal areas northwards into Georgia and southern South Carolina, with minor reports as far north as Clayton, North Carolina.
+Their prominent range also spreads west along the Florida panhandle, through southern Alabama's Baldwin and Mobile Counties and into the very southeast of Mississippi.
+There have also been numerous reports of the species around Houston, Texas.